Susilo Bambang Yudhoyono

-Yudhoyono won the 2004 presidential election—the first direct presidential election in Indonesia, defeating incumbent president Megawati Sukarnoputri.
-He was sworn into office on 20 October 2004, together with Jusuf Kalla as vice-president.
+Yudhoyono won the 2004 presidential election—the first direct presidential election in Indonesia, defeating incumbent President Megawati Sukarnoputri.
+He was sworn into office on 20 October 2004, together with Jusuf Kalla as Vice President.
 He ran for re-election in 2009 with Boediono as his running mate, and won with an outright majority of the votes in the first round of balloting; he was sworn in for a second term on 20 October 2009.

-Susilo Bambang Yudhoyono is the recipient of the Lifetime Achievement Award (Champions of the Earth) in 2014.
+During his tenure as president, Indonesia participated in many world peace missions, both at the national and international levels.
+Yudhoyono successfully negotiated a deal that ended the Aceh insurgency, an insurgency which lasted from 1976 to 2005.
+As a result, he was given the title "Father of Peace."
+Yudhoyono also chaired the 18th and 19th ASEAN Summits in 2011 and was awarded the Lifetime Achievement Award (Champions of the Earth) in 2014.

 Name

 The name Susilo Bambang Yudhoyono is of Javanese origins, with Sanskrit roots.
-Susilo comes from the words su-, meaning good and -sila, meaning behaviour, conduct or moral.
-Bambang is a traditional male name in Javanese, meaning knight.
-While Yudhoyono comes from the words yuddha -meaning battle, fight; and yana, meaning journey.
-Thus his full name roughly translates to "well behaved knight on a war mission".
+Susilo comes from the words su-, meaning "good" and -sila, meaning "behaviour, conduct, or moral."
+Bambang is a traditional male name in Javanese, meaning "knight," while Yudhoyono comes from the words yuddha, meaning "battle, fight"; and yana, meaning "journey."
+Thus his full name roughly translates to "well behaved knight on a war mission."